-The California Safe Drinking Water and Toxic Enforcement Act requires the Governor of California to publish a list of substances known to the state to cause cancer, birth defects, or other reproductive harm, and requires businesses to warn customers of potential exposure to such substances.
+The California Safe Drinking Water and Toxic Enforcement Act requires the Governor of California to publish a list of substances known to the state to cause cancer, birth defects or other reproductive harm, and requires businesses to warn customers of potential exposure to such substances.

 The burning of gas cooking fuel and the elimination of soil during self-cleaning can generate some by-products which are on the list.
+To minimize exposure to these substances, always operate this unit according to the instructions contained in this booklet and provide good ventilation.

 Exposure to these substances can be minimized by: